wharfkit/docs/Antelope/ABI.md

 ---
 title: ABI
-description: change_me
+description: A data type representing an application binary interface (ABI) which can be used to describe a smart contract and provide instructions for data serialization.
 category: Antelope
-published: false
+published: true
 ---

 # ABI

-The Antelope ABI (Application Binary Interface) is a JSON data structure that defines how data is encoded/decoded between binary and JSON representations
+The ABI ([Application Binary Interface](https://en.wikipedia.org/wiki/Application_binary_interface)) in Antelope-based blockchains is a JSON data structure that defines the structure of a [Smart Contract](#) and instructs the [Serializer](#) on how to encode or decode data.

-The `ABI` objects are used when encoding or decoding data.
+## Classes

-## Creating
+## Loading an ABI

-An `ABI` can be loaded from a public API
+An `ABI` can be loaded from a public API using the `APIClient`.

 ```ts
 const client = new APIClient({ url: "https://jungle4.greymass.com" })